Table of Contents

-In case you didn’t get what God told me in this passage, He basically said, “I will hold you guilty for the death and damnation of every unbeliever you didn’t try to save.”
+In case you didn’t get was God was telling me in this passage, He basically said, “I will hold you guilty for the death and damnation of every unbeliever you didn’t try to save.”

 Immediately, you see the problem.
 I had become an “ambassador” for Christ (2 Corinthians 5:20), and an ambassador must declare the wishes of the Authority he represents.
 Must!
 It’s not optional.
-He cannot just wake up one morning, decide against the will of the Authority he represents, and then go off putting forth his own opinions instead.
+He cannot just wake up one morning, decide against the will of the Authority he represents, and then go off putting forth his own opinions as those of the Authority.

 No. That would be criminal.

-God was essentially saying, “You’re either a minister (just like in the ministries of a country’s government), or you’re a criminal with a minister's authority, power, and privileges.
+God was essentially saying, “You’re either a minister (just like in the ministries of a country’s government), or you’re a criminal with the authority, power, and privileges of a minister.
 And I will deal with you according to what you have done (Revelation 22:12).”

-They say a word is enough for the wise, but I need a good spiritual beating to come to my senses finally.
+They say that a word is enough for the wise, but I need a good spiritual beating to finally come to my senses.

 I had enough.